Dakar Sedar Senghor (DKR) Airport

 Dakar Senghor Airport has one passenger terminal, which is currently undergoing serious renovation work.
 Note, however, that even though facilities at the airport are better than in most West African airports (they include a tourist help desk, a bank branch, currency exchange, ATM machine, a business center, post office, rental car desks, food & drink, and duty-free shop, 'Le Salon Prestige' lounge, free carts, & porters in Sogerpres uniform), common sense and caution is strongly advised:

-As thefts at the airport are common occurrences, passengers are urged to keep ID, money and credit card on their person--not in a their bags, not even in a carry-on!
+NOTE: As thefts at the airport are common occurrences, passengers are urged to keep ID, money and credit card on their person--not in a their bags, not even in a carry-on!
 Valuables like expensive gifts should go into the carry-on luggage, and baby wipes can double as toilet paper.

 Be aware that if you transfer to another plane, the transfer is outside the terminal, where you are met by a horde of so-called porters who want to part with your money, and there are no security officers around.
 Only use a 'Sogerpres'-uniformed porter!